-IP(HSD) is a service, as described by DPoE and DOCSIS specifications, an operator provides to a customer that provides Internet access for that customer's applications.
+IP(HSD) is a service an operator provides to a customer that provides Internet access for that customer's applications.
 Operations such as file transfer, web browsing, or streaming video by such a customer are applications running on that service.